ispeakfishlanguage/battleships_game/README.md

 ### Functional Testing

 After the game was deployed on Heroku at the end of the development stage, a dedicated manual testing was carried out as a user at Heroku terminal.
 Each input option was tested with all the possible scenarios and particular attention was paid to validating the value of the input.
 The player's board as well as the computer's board were closely monitored to check if any changes were made as a consequence of the guesses made on each round.
+Using the words exit/quit was tested manually on all input prompts to the player.

 Here are the results:

 ### Validator Testing